The Dark Tower VII: The Dark Tower: Plot summary

 They discover King about to be hit by a van.
 Jake pushes King out of the way, getting killed in the process.
 Roland, heartbroken with the loss of his adoptive son, buries Jake and returns with Oy to Susannah in Fedic, via the Dixie Pig, after paying a visit to the Tet Corporation.
 They are chased through the depths of Castle Discordia by an otherworldly monster, then depart and travel for weeks across freezing badlands toward the Tower.

 En route, they find Patrick Danville, a young man imprisoned by someone who calls himself Joe Collins but is really a psychic vampire named Dandelo.
 Dandelo feeds off the emotions of his victims, and starts to feed off of Roland and Susannah by telling them jokes.
 Roland and Susannah are alerted to the danger by Stephen King, who drops clues directly into the book, enabling them to defeat Dandelo.
 They discover Patrick in the basement, and find that Dandelo had removed his tongue.
 Patrick is freed and soon his special talent becomes evident: his drawings and paintings become reality.
 As their travels bring them nearer to the Tower, Susannah comes to the conclusion that Roland needs to complete his journey without her.
 Susannah asks Patrick to draw a door she has seen in her dreams to lead her out of this world.
-He does so and once it appears, Susannah says goodbye to Roland and crosses over to another world.
+He does so and once it appears, Susannah says goodbye to Roland and crosses over to another world, taking one of his guns with her.

 Mordred, now dying due to food poisoning, finally reaches and attacks Roland while he sleeps.
 Oy viciously defends his dinh, providing Roland the extra seconds needed to kill Mordred.
 Oy is impaled on a tree branch and dies.
 Roland eventually reaches the Tower, only to find it occupied by the Crimson King.
 They remain in a stalemate for hours, until Roland has Patrick draw a picture of the King and then erase it, thus wiping him out of existence except for his eyes.
 Roland gains entry into the Tower while Patrick turns back home.
 Before entering the Tower, Roland cries out the names of his loved ones and fallen comrades as he had vowed to do.